seL4/sel4-tutorials/tutorials/mcs/mcs.md

 From this point, the server runs on the `mcs` process's scheduling context.

 ### Timeout Faults

+But before we discuss timeout faults, we must first discuss the differences between configuring a fault endpoint on the master vs the MCS kernel.
+There is a minor difference in the way that the kernel is informed of the cap to a fault endpoint, between the master and MCS kernels.

+Regardless though, on both versions of the kernel, to inform the kernel of the fault endpoint for a thread, call the usual `seL4_TCB_SetSpace()`.

+#### Configuring a fault endpoint on the MCS kernel:

+On the MCS kernel the cap given to the kernel must be a cap to an object in the CSpace of the thread which is *calling the syscall* (`seL4_TCB_Configure()`) to give the cap to the kernel.

+This calling thread may be the handler thread, or some other thread which manages both the handler thread and the faulting thread.
+Or in an oddly designed system, it might be the faulting thread itself if the faulting thread is allowed to configure its own fault endpoint.

+The reason for this difference is merely that it is faster to lookup the fault endpoint this way since it is looked up only once at the time it is configured.

+#### Configuring a fault endpoint on the Master kernel:

+On the Master kernel the cap given to the kernel must be a cap to an object in the CSpace of the *faulting thread*.

+On the Master kernel, the fault endpoint cap is looked up from within the CSpace of the faulting thread everytime a fault occurs.

+#### Exercise:

 **Exercise** Set the data field of `sched_context` using `seL4_SchedControl_Configure` and set a 10s period, 1ms budget and 0 extra refills.